Core framework

 Staff should act as reading role models in one of the below ways, or in another way that suits their setting:

-Talking about books they’ve read in assembly / at whole-school occasions / in a weekly class session
+Talking about reading materials they’ve read in assembly / at whole-school occasions

-Having 'guess the reader' displays with photos of staff favourite books or bookshelves
+Having 'guess the reader' displays with photos of staff favourite reading materials / bookshelves

 Key Area 1.2.4 – Staff development